MingLang/MingLang.github.io/_posts/2019-08-15-Jekyll-inline-code-formatting.md

 tags: [Jekyll]
 ---

-According to the page source, the class of inline code is `highlighter-ruge`.
+According to the page source, the class of inline code is `highlighter-rouge`.
 Therefore, add this to `_sass\_highlights.scss`:

 ```CSS
 .highlighter-rouge {